-Born seven days before Christmas Eve 1972 in the small town of Agnetheln (Romanian: Agnita, Hungarian: Szentágota) in the Harbachtal (Valea Hârtibaciului) and grew up very close to Hermannstadt (Romanian: Sibiu, Hungarian: Nagyszeben), I attended the German-speaking kindergarten and the German-speaking school.
+Born seven days before Christmas Eve 1972 in the small town of Agnetheln (Romanian: Agnita, Hungarian: Szentágota) in the Harbach Valley (Valea Hârtibaciului) and raised there very close to Hermannstadt (Romanian: Sibiu, Hungarian: Nagyszeben), I attended the German-speaking kindergarten and school.
 When I was 2 ½ years old, my younger brother Wolfgang was born.
-In school I always heard my mother tongue and wrote all class tests in German.
+In school lessons, I always listened to my mother tongue and wrote all class tests in German.

-I still feel that way today: I was able to experience a wonderful childhood and youth in middle-class conditions.
-The whole extended family lived on our farm: Mama and Tata (Papa), Grandma and Grandpa, my aunt and uncle, my cousins, my cousin… Together we, the Preiss family, had a real small farm: chickens cackled, pigs grunted, there was always something going on!
+I still feel that way today: I was able to experience a wonderful childhood and youth in middle-class circumstances.
+The whole extended family lived on our farm: Mum and Tata (Dad), grandma and grandpa, my aunt and uncle, my cousins… Together we, the Preiss family, had a real little farm: chickens clucked, pigs grunted, there was always something going on!

-To this day I still remember the big community and the strong solidarity among us Transylvanian Saxons.
-Easter, for example, we not only celebrated together in our big family, but we sat together with all the neighboring families.
-We always celebrated Christmas with a large family.
-When I came home on Christmas Eve as a “Christmas present”, I was welcomed by a great community from the very first moment.
+To this day I still remember the great community and the strong cohesion among us Transylvanian Saxons.
+Easter, for example, we not only celebrated together in our large family, – but we sat together with all the neighbouring families.
+We always celebrated Christmas in a large family circle.
+When I came home on Christmas Eve as a “Christmas present”, a great community welcomed me there from the very first moment.

 Did I want to leave?
 Never!
-But when I turned 17, I suddenly had to pack my bags – forever.
-After Ceausescu’s fall in March 1990 I … well, I’ll put it this way: my parents emigrated.
-Almost overnight I saw myself waking up in another world; this bore the name Ludwigsburg.
+But when I turned 17, I suddenly had to pack my bags – for good.
+After the fall of Ceausescu in March 1990, I … well, let me put it this way: my parents emigrated me.
+Virtually overnight, I saw myself waking up in another world; this one bore the name Ludwigsburg.

-I spent the first two weeks there, near Stuttgart, in a dormitory.
-After that it was exciting: I went back to school and got my advanced technical college entrance qualification.
-I then completed an apprenticeship as a clerk for office communications.
+I spent the first two weeks there, near Stuttgart, in a hall of residence.
+After that, things got exciting: I went back to school and got my advanced technical college entrance qualification.
+I then completed an apprenticeship as a management assistant in office communication.
 A well-known global corporation said “yes” to me and hired me.
-I worked here for many years as an assistant to the head of department and organized a lot, including travel.
+I worked there for many years as an assistant to the head of department and did a lot of organising, including travelling.

-How was it privately?
-Also very good!
+How did it go privately?
+Also very well!
 My dear Harald also said “yes” to me and since then my name is no longer Heide Preiss, but Heide Göddert.
-Incidentally, my husband also comes from beautiful Transylvania and even from near Hermannstadt (Sibiu); which is why we have stayed true to the Transylvanian dialect at home.
-My family is completely behind me and has my back as I live my dream of making other people’s dreams of a wonderful trip to Transylvania come true.
+By the way, my husband also comes from beautiful Transylvania and even from near Hermannstadt (Sibiu); which is why we have remained faithful to the Transylvanian dialect at home.
+My family is fully behind me and has my back as I now live my dream of making other people’s dreams of a wonderful Transylvanian trip come true.

-During my first visits to Transylvania, it became clear to me: As a child, I didn’t really see Transylvania.
-Although I went on a few excursions as a child, I took the wonderful landscape, its great people and the extremely interesting culture for granted – just my home.
-Now, with grown-up eyes, I see Transylvania again … and am amazed at how incredibly beautiful this country is!
+During my first visits to Transylvania, I realised: I didn’t really see Transylvania at all as a child.
+Although I made a few excursions as a child, I took the wonderful landscape, its great people and the highly interesting culture for granted – my homeland.
+Now, with adult eyes, I see Transylvania again … and marvel at how incredibly beautiful this land is!
 I hear the old songs there and see: The traditions we had as children are still there, they live on there.

-I would like to show everyone this beautiful country.
+I want to show this beautiful country to everyone.
 And to make it a dream trip, I make sure that the trip is perfectly organised.
-I am very pleased about the great interest in trips to Transylvania and just six days after founding Heide Reisen, I was able to organize the first trip, although there was neither a website nor advertising from me.
+The great interest in trips to Transylvania pleases me very much and just six days after I founded Heide Reisen, I was already allowed to organise the first trip, although there was neither a website nor any advertising from me.

 I owe the idea for Heide Reisen to my childhood friend, Camelia.
 She stayed in Romania, where we met regularly.
-Now, like me, she is always there for you.
-Camelia supports us with her knowledge and experience from 50 years on site.
+Now she, like me, is always there for you.
+Camelia supports us with her knowledge and experience from 50 years on the ground.

-do you remember the beginning I was a “Christmas present”.
+Do you remember the beginning?
+I was a “Christmas present”.
 Your trip to Transylvania should be a gift for you.
-You don’t have to worry about anything – I’ll organize everything for you.
+You don’t have to worry about anything, – I’ll organise everything for you.
 You will enjoy Transylvania with all your heart, I promise you!
-Your Heide